 California Vehicle Code A?
-23152(a) says it's unlawful to drive while under the influence of a drug
+23152(e) says it's unlawful to drive while under the influence of a drug

 Overview of Proof in California DUI Drug Cases